I’ve been at this new job around

 Deliver me o God

-And I shall not want
+shall not want

 No I shall not want